ioBroker/ioBroker.example/README.md

 ### 0.0.6
 * last version of serialport
 * new sensor TXH29DTH-IT
-* new weather station WS1080
+* new weather station WS1600
+* new sensor EC3000, EMT7110 not verified with life data

 ### 0.0.5
 * adminv3 improved with values2table